 Note: Improper cleaning of the FIB grid can lead to carbon contamination of the lamella in the TEM.

-Place copper FIB grid in an acetone bath for 1 h.

-Place the copper FIB grid in an isopropanol bath for 1 h.
+Place copper FIB grid in an acetone and then isopropanol bath for 1 h each.

 Plasma clean copper FIB grid for 10 minutes.